We have all used printers at one point or another in our lives and we all know printers use inks and colors (obviously).

 One of the problems of printing at home is the care of ink cartridges and the expense of their replacements.

-Ink cartridges get empty sooner than you might be expecting, and even if you are not using the ink, it may dry out or may not retain its quality with time.
+There are ways to get more ink out of the cartridge, but sooner or later they will run out, and even if you are not using the ink, it may dry out or may not retain its quality with time.

 Printer’s ink is expensive because there is a lot of engineering that goes behind its composition.